 What’s the Relationship Between Computational Neuroscience and Machine Learning?

 Machine learning is the scientific study of statistical models and algorithms used to automate computer systems to perform specific tasks without explicit instruction.
 Some computational neuroscientists have attempted to integrate this technology into their research by developing new data analysis techniques that would allow them to analyze larger and more complex datasets that they otherwise wouldn’t be able to interrogate.
 However, these two terms should not be used interchangeably.
 For example, many computational neuroscience experimentalists are focused on creating dynamic neural network models that are as biologically realistic as possible.
 This aspect of computational neuroscience does not align with machine learning, whereas optimizing mathematical insights within data regarding how the brain stores information might provide a productive overlap.

 Current Computational Neuroscience Research Topics

-- Single-neuron modeling: Single neurons are the fundamental building block of any nervous system.
+- Single-neuron modeling: Single neurons are the fundamental building blocks of any nervous system.
 Researchers utilize quantitative models to understand how these single-cell properties contribute to information processing and underlying behaviors.

 - Development and direction of neural circuits: Computational neuroscientists are continuously concerned with how axons and dendrites are formed during development, how axons migrate to proper positions in the central and peripheral nervous systems, how molecular biology influences functional neural connections and more.

 - The behavior of neural networks: Biological neural networks are complex and sparse compared to artificial neural networks.
 One of the goals in computational neuroscience is to understand the computational functions in specific areas of the brain, often attempted with simple models like the Ising model.
 The behaviors of these connected networks can be further understood by simplifying the complex interactions of inhibitory and excitatory neurons using the mean-field theory.